cognitive-robots/causal-natural-language-explanations/README.md

-# Why Stop Now?
-Causal Natural Language Explanations for Automated Commentary Driving
+# Why Do We Stop?
+Textual Explanations for Automated Commentary Driving

 This repository contains code for the following paper (currently under review):

-Marc Alexander Kühn, Daniel Omeiza and Lars Kunze, Why Stop Now?
-Causal Natural Language Explanations for Automated Commentary Driving.
+Marc Alexander Kühn, Daniel Omeiza and Lars Kunze, Why Do We Stop?
+Textual Explanations for Automated Commentary Driving.
 ICRA 2023.

 ### Instructions
 - Build and run the Dockerfile to have all necessary dependencies